szolowicz/anti-testportal/README.md

 # Anti-testportal

-Minimalistic Chrome extension - bypass for blur check and time limit on testportal.pl(net).
+Minimalistic Chrome extension - bypass for blur check on testportal.pl(net).

 🈹🐀💥 Changing pages will not display a warning about leaving the page.

-After the time for answering the question (or completing the test) has elapsed, nothing will happen - you can still answer the questions!
+❌ ~~After the time for answering the question (or completing the test) has elapsed, nothing will happen - you can still answer the questions!~~
+This feature currently doesn't work

 [![forthebadge](https://forthebadge.com/images/badges/made-with-typescript.svg)](https://forthebadge.com)